jelmansouri/qmk_userspace/README.md

-# Kyria Layout (Timeless, shiftless HRM)
+# QMK Kyria Layout

+(for the same functionality on ZMK, see [here](https://github.com/jelmansouri/kyria-zmk))

 Layout iteration is deceptively punishing: you only notice real flaws after you’ve practiced enough to be fast, and by then you’ve built muscle memory you might need to unlearn.
-The only reason this is workable is the ergo community being generous with their notes and over time you start building instincts for what will or won’t scale.
+The only reason this is workable is the ergo keyboard community being generous with their notes and over time you start building instincts for what will or won’t work.

+My layout primary goals
+ * Make HRM feel snappy and predictable without timing games.
+ * Preserve all capabilities of a normal keyboard, and improving on many aspects (num layer pad, ...).
+ * Reduce cognitive load of having to do more things to access capabilities (low number of layers, ...).
+ * Provide good ergonomics ans quality of life for my day to day usage (Coding, debugging, writing).
+ * Enjoy typing.

+## Shiftless and timeless homerow mods

+## Layers:

 ![Base](assets/keymap_Base.svg)
 ![Lower](assets/keymap_Lower.svg)